Have you noticed any 2022 American Women Quarters in your pocket change?

 You should also be able to find them in the change you receive from stores, restaurants, vending machines, and other places where you receive coins as change.

+In addition, the U.S. Mint is releasing these coins in special coin sets that coin collectors can buy directly from the Mint.
 These products include uncirculated sets and proof sets, which are readily available and can be bought from the mint for relatively small sums over face value.

-The Women on Quarters series follows the long-running America the Beautiful Quarters program that ran from 2010 through 2021 and spawned 56 different quarters honoring national parks and landmarks in each of the 50 states, Washington, D.C., and the U.S. territories.
+The Women on Quarters series followed the long-running America the Beautiful Quarters program that ran from 2010 through 2021 and spawned 56 different quarters honoring national parks and landmarks in each of the 50 states, Washington, D.C., and the U.S. territories.

 A special quarter in 2021 commemorated General George Washington’s crossing of the Delaware River during the Revolutionary War — and this was replaced by the American Women Quarters.